mk-fg/notification-thing/README.md

 * Implements [Desktop Notification spec](http://developer.gnome.org/notification-spec/).

   Should be compatible with any dbus clients (e.g. libnotify, Gtk3, etc).
-  Supports icons and resizing of these.
+  Supports icons and resizing of these (to a fixed/min/max box).

 * Tries hard to never drop any notifications silently by itself, even in case of any unexpected errors.